 Beginner sewing machines are great for most dressmaking or home sewing projects, but if you want to go pro, tackle tougher fabrics or sew items in larger volumes – an industrial sewing machine could be the answer.
-With their extra speed, power and durability, you might think of them as the super heroes of the sewing world.
+With their extra speed, power and durability, they’re the super heroes of the sewing world.

 Perhaps you’re looking to turn your home sewing into a small business, from dressmaking and alterations in your living room to making home furnishings to sell.
-An industrial sewing machine may sound daunting at first, but it’s basically a machine that has been built to support long term, professional sewing projects – this means it’s been made with better durability so won’t break as easily, and it will be speedier and sturdier than most regular domestic sewing machines.
+An industrial sewing machine may sound daunting at first, but it’s basically a machine that has been built to support long term, larger scale sewing projects.
+An industrial sewing machine is made with durability in mind, so it won’t break as easily and it will be speedier and sturdier than most regular domestic sewing machines.

 Industrial sewing machines are used by many who sew professionally – from making or altering clothes to offering home sewing and upholstery services, for example making curtains regularly for others.
 They can make light work of upholstery fabric and handle a range of tougher fabrics with ease (say hello to sewing leather!) but all this also means it comes with a bigger price tag.
 Many sewists find it tricky to decide which machine is worth the investment, so we’ve done the research for you in this guide to the Best Industrial Sewing Machines.
 We’ll talk you through How to choose an industrial sewing machine, run through their main features and benefits and suggest some of our picks of the best industrial sewing machines to get you started.

 Before you go shopping, if you’re new to sewing and you just want to to make a few clothes or home sewing items for yourself or friends, then you might be better off to begin with our sister post, best sewing machines for beginners We also have guides to finding the sewing machine table, best sewing machines for kids or the best overlockers that could suit your sewing needs!